sanveg-rane-13/simple-library/README.md

 ##### Admin details:
   - Admin : admin@simple-lib.com
   - Pass  : admin1

+  - Login and Click on top-right button (displaying Admin name) to edit admin name

 ### Web Application can be viewed in 3 roles:
 1. Admin
 2. Student
 3. Librarian

+#### Register / Login
+- Click on signup and Register as Librarian or Student
+- Librarian must be approved by admin and must select a library
+- Student must select Education level and University

 ### Admin: